-The Anser is now no longer covered by patent, so any company can make an anser style putter (click here for a list of our reviews of theses type of putters).
+The Anser is now no longer covered by patent, so any company can make an anser style putter, however Seve used a number of other putters later in his career with varying degrees of success.

 Putter weight: 295-325 grams